General Liability Insurance

 - Any court costs or related costs you're charged in connection with a legal suit

 - Reasonable expenses you incur at the insurance company's request to assist in your defense (such as loss of earnings if you have to testify in court).
-Your liability policy will also pay the premium for any bond the court requires, making sure judgment will be paid if you are found legally liable for some injury or damage
+Your liability policy may also help pay the premium for any bond the court requires, making sure judgment will be paid if you are found legally liable for some injury or damage

-If someone is accidentally injured either by you or at your business site, General Liability coverage will pay for medical and funeral expenses incurred within one year of the accident (up to your policy's liability insurance limit).
+If someone is accidentally injured either by you or at your business site, General Liability coverage may help pay for medical and funeral expenses incurred within one year of the accident (up to your policy's liability insurance limit).
 For example, if a customer slipped and fell on your premises and had to undergo medical treatments.

 Something your business either does -- or fails to do -- may not physically harm a person, but it may personally injure them.
 If so, you'd want to know that your liability coverage would protect you from any lawsuits arising from such an injury.
 Most General Liability policies provide coverage if you are accused of: · publishing (either verbally or in writing) inaccurate information that slanders or libels a person or organization; · publishing material that violates a person's right of privacy; · falsely arresting, detaining or imprisoning someone; · maliciously prosecuting someone; · wrongfully evicting someone.

-If you are ever sued because of something that happened during the course of advertising your company's own goods, products or services, this policy will provide valuable liability protection.
+If you are ever sued because of something that happened during the course of advertising your company's own goods, products or services, this policy may provide valuable liability protection.
 Such advertising injuries may result from:

 - Publishing (either verbally or in writing) inaccurate information that slanders or libels a person or organization